 Peak streamflows on Mono Lake’s tributaries exceed expectationsJune 7th, 2018 by Greg, Information & Restoration Specialist

-Peak snowmelt runoff on Mono Lake’s tributary streams are occurring!
+Peak snowmelt runoff on Mono Lake’s tributary streams is occurring!

 Lundy Lake Reservoir is spilling, and the Rush Creek peak flow of 380 cubic feet per second (cfs) below Grant Lake Reservoir is being released over the next five days.
 So far, snowmelt runoff above the aqueduct has peaked at 272 cfs on Rush Creek, 238 cfs on Lee Vining Creek, 46 cfs on Parker Creek, and 23 cfs on Walker Creek.
 The flows should begin to subside soon given the rapid melting and limited snowpack.